 2016 was a challenging year for United Way Fort McMurray.
 With the declining oil prices and effects of layoffs in the area, it faced a decrease in contributions of nearly $1.5m between F2014 and F2015.
 Concurrently, funding requests from agencies increased by $1.0 million dollars.
 With strict funding priorities, United Way of Fort McMurray reports not a single agency received their total requested funding.

 On May 3rd, wildfires hit Fort McMurray, destroying over 2,400 homes and buildings and forcing the evacuation of more than 88,000 residents.
 In response to the fires, United Way of Fort McMurray set up the Fire Recovery Fund where donations would be used for short-term needs directly resulting from the wildfire.
-This fund received $4.5 million in donations, $2.4 m from donations and $2.1m from a benefit concert.
+This fund received $4.5 million, $2.4m from donations and $2.1m from a benefit concert.
 As of May 9th, United Way of Fort McMurray reports that 40% of the fund has been invested in the region.
 The funds have supported 29 agencies including the Salvation Army, the SPCA and Fort McMurray Minor Hockey.

 United Way of Fort McMurray is a large-cap charity with donations of $8.3m in F2016.
 Administrative costs are 6% of total revenues and fundraising costs are 4% of donations.
 For every dollar donated to the charity, 90 cents goes towards its programs, falling within Ci’s reasonable range.
-The charity has funding reserves of 10.1m.
-This can fund programs for just under 17 months.
+The charity has funding reserves of $10.1m which can fund programs for just under 17 months.

 This charity report is an update that is being reviewed by United Way of Fort McMurray.
 Changes and edits may be forthcoming.